r-lib/pillar/cran-comments.md

 We checked 24 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 3 new problems
+ * We saw 2 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.
-We notified the maintainers.
+We notified the maintainer of repr, and will update tibble soon.

 ### New problems
 (This reports the first line of each new failure)